Stability theory of game-theoretic group feature explanations for machine learning models

-A \emph{game value} $(N,v) \mapsto h[N,v]\in\RR^n$, once applied to either of these games, provides a quantification of contributions of features $X_i$ to the model's output $f(X)$.
-Intuitive explanations have been proposed in \cite{Sundararajan,Janzing,Chen-Lundberg} on how to interpret the game values based on each game.
-Roughly speaking, game values for the conditional game -- \emph{conditional game values} -- explain predictions $f(X)$ viewed as a random variable, while game values for the marginal game -- \emph{marginal game values} -- explain the transformations occurring in the model $f(x)$, sometimes called mechanistic explanations \citep{Elton}.
+A game value $(N,v) \mapsto h[N,v]\in\RR^n$ is a quantification of feature contributions to the model's output when $v \in \{\vce,\vpdp\}$.
+Intuitive explanations have been proposed in \cite{Sundararajan2019,Janzing2020, Chen-Lundberg} on how to interpret the game values based on each game.
+Roughly speaking, conditional game values explain predictions $f(X)$ viewed as a random variable, while marginal game values explain the transformations occurring in the model $f(x)$, sometimes called mechanistic explanations \citep{Elton}.
 The work of \cite{Chen-Lundberg} intuitively describes conditional explanations, also known as observational, as consistent with the data (``true-to-the-data'') and marginal explanations, also known as interventional, as consistent with the model (``true-to-the-model'').
 Some of the articles that describe implementation of Shapley values or their approximates for the above games are \cite{LundbergLee,LundbergIntTreeShap,aas2021,Filom2023,Kotsiopoulos2023}.